iamolegga/redux-translations/README.md

 ### `switchLangActionCreator(language)`

 Redux action creator - function with one argument type of `string`, returns flux standard action (FSA), that you can dispatch whereever in your app (for example, when initialising your app).

+### `patchState(changes, [updateComponents])`

+Patch translations inner state without dispatching redux action.
+Could be useful for server-side rendering or another cases where `store.dispatch` function is unreachable.
+Returns Promise, resolved when all components are updated (if updateComponents === true) or immediately.
+Has next arguments:

+1. `changes` (Object) - partial initial inner state object with next optional fields:

+  - `dictionaries` (Object) - hash-table of dictionaries, where key is language name and value is dictionary.
+  - `currentLang` (String) - current language with fetched dictionary.
+  - `loadingLang` (String) - language that user is switching to, but not fetched dictionary yet.

+2. `updateComponents` (Boolean) - whether to update components or not.